-Unless you can afford to buy your new home in cash, you are going to need a mortgage.
-Research what mortgage deals are available before you approach mortgage lender, then secure an mortgage offer from a lender before you start to view properties.
+Unless you can afford to buy your new home in cash, you will need a mortgage.
+Research what mortgage deals are available before you approach lenders, then secure an offer from a lender before starting to view properties.
 Not only will you know exactly how much you can borrow and what your budget is, which makes the property viewing process more targeted, but a vendor will be more likely to sell to someone who already has their finances in place.

 Find your dream home

 Consider your requirements and research the neighbourhood where you are planning to buy.
 For instance, you may want to be near good schools and public parks, close to amenities such as shops, bars and restaurants or close to transport links for your commute to work.
 Knowing the area you plan to buy in will help you decide which properties to view.

 Be prepared to compromise, make sure your expectations are realistic and bear in mind that no property is absolutely perfect.

 Before you view a property, write a list of questions you’d like to ask the vendor about the property.
 Make sure you look into every corner – don’t be afraid to be thorough when looking around.

 Once you have found your dream home, you need to put in an offer.
 When deciding how much to offer, you can check Zoopla and the Land Registry to find out how much similar properties in the area have recently sold for.
 If you are still not sure, a good rule of thumb is to offer 5%-10% less than the asking price.